 If only a sole skier uses a single pair of boots, it means that the shape of their foot will be naturally ingrained within the liner’s composition.
 This will make them more comfortable, as their feet will fit in their boots, like a hand a glove.

 But furthermore, as there is less space between the foot, in the liner, and the outer section of the boot, called the shell, the skier will be better able to feel the movement going through their skis and boots.
 Thus, their control over their boots, and consequently safety, is hugely increased.

 In ski boots that are hired, thousands of feet have been in and out of the models, over and over again, thus the liner has no distinctive shape and ends up far larger than would be safe.

-This excess space within the boot, allows the feet to move and chaff against the liners, which can cause inflammation and pain, which could making walking difficult and sore after the ski day is done.
+This excess space within the boot, allows the feet to move and chaff against the liners, which can cause inflammation and pain, which could make walking difficult and sore after the ski day is done.
 Furthermore, as there is more space for the skier’s feet to move, control of the boot is reduced due to a reduction in feeling – it’s the ski equivalent of performing open-heart surgery with mittens on.
-The subsequent irritation will not only ruin a day on the mountain, but will also distract the skier and thus divide their attention – potentially increasing on-slope danger.
+The subsequent irritation will not only ruin a day on the mountain but will also distract the skier and thus divide their attention – potentially increasing the on-slope danger.

 These issues could all be negated for a small fee to purchase a pair.
 Even though ski boot sizing is difficult, it is far easier than having to ski around the mountain in ill-fitting boots.